-All employees have been told not to come to work if sick or if they have been exposed to a person
+B. MEASURES TO ENSURE PHYSICAL DISTANCING BY STAFF, STUDENTS AND VISITORS (CHECK ALL THAT APPLY)

-Measures are in place to ensure physical distancing of students on school busses.
-These include (check all that apply): A maximum of one child is permitted per bus seat.
-Use of alternating rows.
-Staggered school start times to permit more than one trip per bus at school start and close.
-Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry.
-Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming.
-Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of cloth face coverings.
-Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible.
-Other asures are in place to ensure physical distancing as students, parents or visitors arrive at entry to ool.
-These include (check all that apply): Students exit busses or other vehicles single file through one door.
-School employees are deployed to meet incoming busses, cars and students arriving on foot or by bicycle to assure distancing is maintained and avert gatherings.
-Tape or other markings are used to help students maintain physical distancing as they line up to enter the school.
-Multiple entrances and exits are used to avoid overcrowding at arrival and dismissals as long as all entrances and exits have adequate monitoring of arriving and exiting students and employees.
-Other asures are in place to ensure physical distancing as students, parents or visitors enter and move bugh the school building.
-These may include (check all that apply): School employees are deployed in hallways to assure physical distancing as students enter, go through symptom checks and proceed to classrooms.
-School employees are deployed in hallways throughout the day as needed to assure physical distancing as students move between classrooms or from classrooms to other school locations.
-Elevator capacity, if applicable, is limited to the number of people that can be accommodated while maintaining a 6 foot distance between riders; during peak building entry and exit times, this number can be adjusted to a maximum number of 4 riders at a time for any elevator that does not allow for 6-foot physical distance between riders.
-All riders are required to wear cloth face coverings.
-The following Measures are in place to avoid crowding on stairways:
+- Maximum number of employees permitted in facility to maximize physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible, is:. - Maximum number of students permitted in facility to ensure that no more than 10% of the total student body at any one time and to maximize physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible, is: - Measures are in place to ensure physical distancing of students on school busses.
+These measures must include (check all that apply): - A maximum of one child per bus seat. - Use of alternating rows. - Additional measures in use to ensure physical distancing (Check all that apply): - Staggered school start times to permit more than one trip per bus at school start and close. - Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry. - Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming. - Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of cloth face coverings. - Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible. - Other:

+- Measures are in place to ensure physical distancing as students, parents or visitors enter and move through the school building.
+These must include (check all that apply): - Schedules are adjusted to ensure that only one cohort is moving through common spaces (such as hallways and bathrooms) at a given time. - School employees are deployed in hallways to assure physical distancing as students enter, go through symptom checks and proceed to classrooms. - Elevator capacity, if applicable, is limited to the number of people that can be accommodated while maintaining a 6 foot distance between riders; during peak building entry and exit times, this number can be adjusted to a maximum number of 4 riders at a time for any elevator that does not allow for 6- foot physical distance between riders.
+All riders are required to wear cloth face coverings. - The following Measures are in place to avoid crowding on stairways: - Designation of up and down stairways - Staggering of breaks between classes - Monitoring of stairways by school staff - Other: - □ Measures are in place to ensure physical distancing within classrooms.
+These include the following requirements (check all that apply):

+A cohorting approach has been adopted school-wide, maintaining a stable group of no more than 12 children or youth and no more than two supervising adults in a supervised environment in which supervising adults and children stay together for all activities (e.g., meals, recreation, etc.), and avoid contact with people outside of their group in the setting, throughout the school day.